bigyihsuan/combined-american-signal-set-2/README.md

 - [ ] Reimplement CASS in NML
 - [ ] Implement multi-aspect signals into CASS2

+### TODOs

+- [ ] Reimplement searchlight signals
+- [ ] Reimplement color signals
+- [ ] Reimplement B&O signals
+- [ ] Reimplement semaphore signals
+- [ ] Implement parameters (no need to manually edit openttd.cfg)
+  - [ ] Semaphore bar selection
+  - [ ] Electric bar selection
+  - [ ] Should be able to select 2 of the same type

+### Notes

+- semaphores have no graphics for yellow aspect block signals (red flag), but it exists for yellow distant signals (yellow flag)
+- we can copy-paste the yellow aspect for searchlight and color lights from the path signal variants
+- b&o needs yellow aspect and flashing yellow. i don't think there's flashing yellow aspect, but other railroads use it for "approach medium/advanced approach". the equivalent in b&o is probably this one. we have that light on path/presignals already

 ## Test Cases

 - Keep vanilla features